zhifan-gao/HDFP-tensorflow/README.md

 ```

 ## Others:
-The code comments will be added in the future.
+The code comments and detailed usage will be added in the future.